Experimental investigation of a maneuver selection algorithm for vehicles in low adhesion conditions: Experimental validation

 \subsubsection{Data-driven predictor}

-Fig. \ref{fig:predictor} shows two decision maps indicating the optimal maneuvers to perform according to the trained algorithm (the output of equation \eqref{eq:argmin}) based on all 330 tests sequences.
+Fig. \ref{fig:predictor} shows two decision maps indicating the optimal maneuvers to perform according to the trained algorithm (the output of equation \eqref{eq:argmin}).
 The optimal decision is displayed according to $[v, \mu]$ for the hard surface ground and according to $[v, c, \phi]$ for the ground with accumulation $z = 0.03$ m.

 Fig. \ref{fig:manoeuvres_disparities} presents the resulting trajectories of the 5 proposed maneuvers for a specific case: a vehicle initially at 3 m/s (1) for a hard surface ground for which $\mu = 0.25$ and (2) for a ground composed of compacted clay loam with $z = 0.03$ m.
-Also, for the same conditions, Fig. \ref{fig:precision_predictor} shows the predicted minimum distance and the real minimum distance obtained during experimental sequences.
+Also, for the same conditions, Fig. \ref{fig:precision_predictor} presents a preliminary visual assessment of the precision of the algorithm, showing the predicted minimum distance and the real minimum distance obtained during experimental sequences.

 It can be seen that the presence of a deformable layer and its composition affects the behavior of the vehicle and that the predictor is able to select the optimal maneuver accordingly.
 Furthermore, for most conditions, the ABS braking is favorable on a hard surface but that locking the front wheel is preferable in the presence of a deformable layer.
-This is probably because accumulation of particles in front of the locked wheel helps slowing the vehicle faster.
-This demonstrates the relevance of considering ground properties in the development of collision avoidance algorithms and shows the potential of the presented approach, despite a limited data-set.
+This seems to confirm the previous statements made in section \ref{subsec:param} in that the accumulation of particles in front of the locked wheel helps slowing the vehicle faster.
+This demonstrates the relevance of considering ground properties in the development of maneuver selection algorithms and shows the potential of the presented approach, despite a limited data-set.